requilence/logspout-regexp/README.md

 # logspout-regexp

+A minimalistic adapter for github.com/gliderlabs/logspout to match docker containers logs with regexp and notify in case the match found.

+Currently, supporting Telegram and StdErr as output.

+## How to build
-A minimalistic adapter for github.com/gliderlabs/logspout to match logs with regexp and notify in case match found Currently supporting Telegram and StdErr as output Follow the instructions in https://github.com/gliderlabs/logspout/tree/master/custom on how to build your own Logspout container with custom modules.
+Follow the instructions in https://github.com/gliderlabs/logspout/tree/master/custom on how to build your own Logspout container with custom modules.

 Basically just copy the contents of the custom folder and include:

 ```go
 package main